sinai-dev/Outward-Mods/README.md

 The config can be managed through the [Configuration Manager](https://github.com/Mefino/BepInEx.ConfigurationManager), or by editing the file at `BepInEx\config\com.sinai.combattweaks.cfg`.

-## Custom Multiplayer Limit
+## Custom Weight

-Allows you to set a custom multiplayer limit for online play when you are the host.
+The Custom Weight mod allows you to:

+* Set custom Pouch Bonus (flat value)
+* Set custom Bag Bonus (flat AND multiplier values)
+* Set No Limits on all containers
+* Remove all Weight Burdens

-The config can be managed through the [Configuration Manager](https://github.com/Mefino/BepInEx.ConfigurationManager), or by editing the file at `BepInEx\config\com.sinai.custommultiplayerlimit.cfg`.
+The config can be managed through the [Config Manager](https://outward.thunderstore.io/package/Mefino/Outward_Config_Manager/), or the r2modman Config Editor, or by editing the file at `BepInEx\config\com.sinai.customweight.cfg`.

-This mod makes no changes to game mechanics or balancing, the only thing it does is raise the player cap and attempts to fix some bugs.

 ## Mana Bow
 The Mana Bow mod adds the items `Mana Bow`, `Horror Mana Bow` and `Mana Arrow` to the game.